 I grew up as a “Nuyorican” kid in the Woodlawn Reservoir neighborhood of The Bronx.
 My dad’s parents were from the Eastern side of Puerto Rico (Ceiba and Fajardo), and both came over in the great Puerto Rican migration to NYC in the 1930s.
 My Abuela saw the Hindenburg fly overhead!
 My dad was born […]

 I was born and raised in New York City.
 Both my parents are from Cuba and fled as political refugees after the Castro government took power.
 At that time, professionals were simply not allowed to leave the country, but my parents couldn’t live in an unfree society, so they applied for and were awarded one-year […]

-September 15 to October 15 Latinx Heritage Month is celebrated at Berkeley to honor the contributions, history and culture of people of Latin American descent.
+Latinx Heritage Month, which runs from mid-September to mid-October, is celebrated at Berkeley to honor the contributions, history and culture of people of Latin American descent.
 In celebration of Latinx Heritage Month 2019, the EECS department is sharing profiles of some of our faculty from the Latinx spectrum.

 I was born and grew up in Santurce, a region of San Juan, Puerto Rico.
 My mom was from Kentucky, my dad from Puerto Rico.
 My dad was a descendant of some notable Puerto Ricans, particularly the poet and playwright Alejandro Tapia y Rivera, after whom a theater in San Juan is named, Bailey K. […]

 During the first hundred years at UC Berkeley women students and faculty were minimally present in science and engineering.
 By 1870, in its second year, the Faculty Senate proposed to the Regents the admission of women “on equal basis with men.”
 The Regents voted unanimously and next year Berkeley opened the door to eight women […]